yosshi4486/EmojiPickerViewController/Sources/EmojiPickerViewController/Resources/README.md

 All derived annotation files are located at: https://github.com/unicode-org/cldr/tree/main/common/annotationsDerived

 ## LICENSE
-I copied unicode-org/cldr terms-of-uses at `EmojiPickerViewController/LICENSE.md`, and described which the changes are made.
+I copied unicode-org/cldr terms-of-uses at `EmojiPickerViewController/LICENSE.md`, and described what the changes are made.